auth-global/self-documenting-cryptography/README.md

 Indeed, HMAC-SHA256 is already it's own Cryptoacoustic Enigma Machine, one that the G3P builds up into a larger machine.
 In fact, it would seem that most or all existing cryptographic hash functions already are their own Cryptoacoustic Enigma Machine in some form or another.
 For example, affixing a tag after user-supplied input is plausibly a cryptoacoustically-secure construction for most any common hash function other than Blake3, which still has it's own cryptoacoustic possibilities.[^blake3]

-From a point of view that is particularly cautious, this tagging process is nothing more than a novel justification for the `FixedInfo` parameters mentioned in [NIST SP 800-56C](https://csrc.nist.gov/pubs/sp/800/56/c/r2/final), or alternatively the `Label` and `Context` parameters mentioned in [NIST SP 800-108](https://csrc.nist.gov/pubs/sp/800/108/r1/final), which this document refers to as _contextual parameters_, and which correspond to the prerecorded message on the tape in our metaphor.
+From a point of view that is particularly cautious, this tagging process is nothing more than a novel justification for the `FixedInfo` parameters mentioned in [NIST SP 800-56C](https://csrc.nist.gov/pubs/sp/800/56/c/r2/final), or alternatively the `Label` and `Context` parameters mentioned in [NIST SP 800-108](https://csrc.nist.gov/pubs/sp/800/108/r1/final), which this document refers to as _contextual parameters_, or synonymously, _tags_, which in our metaphor correspond to the prerecorded message on the tape.

 From the point of view of the G3P's primary security model, this tagging process results in domain-specific hash functions that are particularly low-risk substitutes for the underlying, untagged hash function.
 The next section disucsses the G3P's secondary cryptoacoustic security model.